mathbraga/rs_nest_prisma/README.md

 ## About

-This project is a notification redirection service that receives data in the form of notifications and fowards it to a designated destination.
+This project is an api for a notification redirection service that receives data in the form of notifications and fowards it to a designated destination.

 It was built using NestJS, Prisma and SQLite.